 Fees will be payable on a pro-rata basis for the term in which the enrolment is terminated.
 For a reduction in fees a written request must be made to the Principal at the time of notification and may be granted at the Principal's discretion.

-Student text books, library books and laptops and all accessories are to be returned to the School.
+Student text books, library books and laptops and all accessories are to be returned to the College.
 If any fees remain outstanding, they will be payable as per the normal payment terms and where appropriate, any fees in credit will be refunded.

 Extended Leave/ Holding an enrolment place

 Fees will be payable for the whole term in which extended leave is taken.
 For a reduction in fees a written request must be made to the Principal at the time of notification and may be granted at the Principal's discretion.
-Consideration will be given to the length of the break, the nature of the leave, the time the student has been at the college, the number of previous leave occurrences and the existence of student waiting lists.
+Consideration will be given to the length of the break, the nature of the leave, the time the student has been at the College, the number of previous leave occurrences and the existence of student waiting lists.

 2021 Good Samaritan Catholic College School Fees Schedule and Policy.pdf

 Good Samaritan Catholic College - Direct Debit Form 2020.pdf